containerum/containerum-docs/content/kubernetes/installation/8flannel.md

 # Install Flannel

+Flannel is an etcd backed overlay network for containers.
 Download the Flannel networking manifest:

 ```bash
 curl -OL https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
 ```

-If not use pod-cird=10.244.0.0/16 then change it in kube-flannel.
+If you do not want to use pod-cird=10.244.0.0/16 then change it in kube-flannel.
-Apply the manifest using the following command.:
+Apply the manifest with:

 ```
 kubectl apply -f kube-flannel.yml